Kennethowl/Hotel-System/README.md

 * To God, My Family, my force and my life.
 * To My Loved, who is the best.
+* To JC, other level for as programmer

 ## Technologies